engageintellect/spatz/README.md

 The app comes pre-loaded with all of the standard themes from DaisyUI.
 You can also create your own [here](https://daisyui.com/docs/themes/#-4)

+### Animations

+Animations are provided by GSAP and are easy to implement.
+You can find the documentation [here](https://greensock.com/docs/v3/GSAP).

 ## Contributing to spatz

 Contributions are welcomed, and appreciated.
 If you have a feature request, please add it as an issue or make a pull request.